-Last year we raised the bar with our street art offering at NASS festival.
+We are always looking to raise the bar with our street art offering at NASS festival.
 Every year we look to add big names on big canvasses with big collaborations: not least our partnership with Upfest, creators of the largest street art festival in Europe.
 For the last couple of years we have seen a variety of epic work from some of the country’s finest street artists from Bristol and beyond.
-Lost Souls, My Dog Sighs, Voyder, Kid 30, Lokey, Loch Ness, Paul Monsters, Sokem, Angus and many more helped us to celebrate urban art via huge wall murals, live showcases and intricate stencils.
+Lost Souls, Fanakapan, Irony, JXC, My Dog Sighs, Voyder, Lily Lou, Kid 30, Loch Ness and many more have helped us to celebrate urban art via huge wall murals, live showcases and intricate stencils.

-“It was amazing to see the street art come to life at NASS Festival 2016.
-As a true fan, it was great to see the artists take their rightful place alongside some of the world’s best action sports athletes and music acts.
+“It was amazing to see the street art come to life at NASS Festival.
+As a true fan, it is great to see the artists take their rightful place alongside some of the world’s best action sports athletes and music acts.
 2017 brought some of the biggest and impressive NASS artwork yet, combining art with sport and music elements.
-Really excited with the plans for 2017 – watch this space.” - Simon Evans, NASS Creative Director
+Really excited with the plans for the coming festival – watch this space.” - Simon Evans, NASS Creative Director

 There was also a feast of live art throughout the weekend.
-On the Saturday, Lost Souls (minus Si but featuring Also) painted Hawaiian themed characters amongst the 70 metre run of street art on the side of the Warehouse.
+On the Saturday, Lost Souls (minus Keith but featuring Tony Riff) painted the mini ramp in the Truck and Bearing Garden.
 Seeing the can control on show (even with hangovers) was as impressive as ever.
-At the same time, BNIE, The Hass and Nightways were adding their signature work to the Truck & Bearing garden, giving punters a close-up view of their work coming to life.
+At the same time, MOA were adding their signature work to the Truck & Bearing garden, giving punters a close-up view of their work coming to life.
 Frank Styles and AEM drove their own car onto site to paint to the backdrop of Pendulum’s headliner set.

-If you are a street artist who wants to showcase your work at NASS festival 2017, then keep an eye out for the application form that will appear here at the beginning of 2017.
+If you are a street artist who wants to showcase your work at the next NASS festival, then keep an eye out for the application form that will appear here at the beginning of the year.